SoGCuicui/Sticky-Hopper---Server-Side-Only/README.md

 ## Versions

+4.1 - Honey particles now randomly fall from the exit of Sticky Hoppers
-4.0 - (≥ 1.19) As the new Allay mob can be used to sort non-stackable items, this feature has been removed from this mod, so it is more vanilla-friendly again!
+4.0 - As the new Allay mob can be used to sort non-stackable items, this feature has been removed from this mod, so it is more vanilla-friendly again!
-3.1 - Server Side Only version: NBTs are now used and the way to make or unmake a Hopper sticky has changed; Both versions: small change on how a Sticky Hopper filtering non-stackable items works
+3.1 - NBTs are now used and the way to make or unmake a Hopper sticky has changed; Small changes on how a Sticky Hopper filtering non-stackable items works
-3.0b - Correcting texts for Mod Menu (Client/Server version)
-3.0a - (≥ 1.17.1) Improving the functionality of the sorting book - This is also the first release of the server-side only version!
+3.0a - Improving the functionality of the sorting book - This is also the first release of the server-side only version!
-3.0 - (≥ 1.17.1) Adding the ability to filter non-stackable items
-2.3 - (≥ 1.17) Bugfix: Pickaxe tag added, so it's possible to mine Sticky Hoppers!
-2.2 - Cleaning craft simplified
-2.1 - Non-stackable items can finally be retained (but not filtered); Clean up craft added
-2.0 - Comparators management; Transfer cooldown bugfix
-1.0 - Initial project with operational Sticky Hoppers

 ## Known Incompatibilities

-- _Lithium (≥ 1.17 only)_:
+- _Lithium_:
   Hoppers optimisations added in Lithium make Sticky Hoppers act like normal Hoppers!
   I may work on this problem at some point...
-In the meantime, my mod disables these optimizations for Minecraft 1.17.1 (if you are using it for 1.17, just add `mixin.block.hopper=false` in "config/lithium.properties" yourself).
+In the meantime, my mod disables these optimizations.